markwoodhall/clj-ravendb/README.md

 lein test
 ```

-The tests for this project assume an instance of RavenDB is running at http://localhost:8080.
-They also assume that the instance contains the sample northwind database.
-The sample northwind database is available [here](https://github.com/ayende/ravendb/blob/2.5/Raven.Studio/Assets/EmbeddedData/Northwind.dump)
+The tests for this project use a database hosted at [RavenHQ](http://www.ravenhq.com) and use an OAuth version of the client.

 ## License